-The Maples Academy is the best private school in the Orangeville area and the only one to offer the globally recognized and respected International Baccalaureate (IB) Programme.
-For 25 years, The Maples has provided superior education with a focus on the fundamentals for students from Junior Kindergarten to Grade 8.
-Daily French instruction begins in Pre-Kindergarten and our Kindergarten has an academic focus.
-We proudly continue to serve the communities of Dufferin, Wellington, Simcoe, and Peel.
+The Maples Academy is the leader in private school education in the Orangeville area and the only one to offer the globally recognized and respected International Baccalaureate (IB) Programme.
+For 30 years, The Maples Academy provides superior education with a focus on the fundamentals for students from Junior Kindergarten to Grade 8.
+Daily French instruction begins in Pre-Kindergarten and Kindergarten has an academic focus.
+March and Summer Camps also proudly serve Orangeville and the surrounding areas.

 Learning at The Maples Academy during COVID-19